 One cannot venture far into the world of software engineering literature without hearing about The Mythical Man-Month by Frederick P. Brooks, Jr. The book is consistently hailed as a classic, so in my quest to grow as a software practitioner I decided to shell out and see what all the fuss was about.
 Unfortunately, being written in 1975 (re-issued in 1995 with minor changes to the original material), it seems so out of date now that I doubt it can have more than academic appeal.

-I found the book to be mostly 300 pages of anachronisms, such as machine-time sharing on systems now more than 40 years old, secretarial support for the chief programmers (“secretaries” meaning a “keypunch operators” as I understand it), and the general notion of a world where an unlimited supply of top programmers are available to every organization.
+I found the book to be mostly 300 pages of anachronisms, such as machine-time sharing on systems now more than 40 years old, secretarial support for the chief programmers (“secretaries” meaning a “keypunch operators” as I understand it), and the general notion of a world where an unlimited supply of top programmers is available to every organization.

 While Brooks touches on the timeless issues of scheduling, documentation, and maintainability, the discussion does not seem to highlight any salient points relevant to the modern developer.
 That might be either because Brooks’ lessons have been tightly woven into current best practices, or because it’s simply been superseded – I don’t know which is correct.